javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 const myBirthday = '18.04.1982';
 ```

 Variables declared using `const` are called "constants".
-They cannot be reassigned, nor can they be redeclared (a trait shared with `let`).
+They cannot be reassigned, nor can they be redeclared in the same scope (a trait shared with `let`).
 An attempt to reassign would cause an error:

 ```js run
 const myBirthday = '18.04.1982';